IAMSSROBINSON/ls-js110/01_javascript_collections/11_more_array_methods/03_findIndex.md

 # `Array.prototype.findIndex()`

+Built in JavaScript array method that returns the index of the first element to evaluate to true from the callback functions expression on the element.

 - called on an array
 - takes a callback function as an argument
 - iterates over each element